Minimal reduction type and the Kazhdan-Lusztig map: Comments

 At various stages of my career I have been inspired by Springer's work on Springer representations, regular elements in the Weyl group and the geometry of symmetric spaces.
 It is my honor to dedicate this paper to the memory of T.A.Springer.

 I have benefitted a lot from conversations with R.Bezrukavnikov, Xuhua He and G.Lusztig on the topics studied in this paper.
 I would also like to thank Jiu-Kang Yu and the referee for useful suggestions.
+I'd like to thank Anlong Chua for pointing out a gap in the published version, which lead to the current revision.